 Without deadstock outlets like Amothreads and Simply Fabrics Brixton, these fabrics would likely join the hundreds of thousands of pounds of unsold stock that fashion brands have been burning or sending to landfill.
 There’s also the added bonus that in buying deadstock fabrics, you’re helping to save thousands of litres of water from being used to manufacture new stock fabric, as the manufacture of textiles is incredibly water intensive.
 Amothreads even prominently display the amount of water saved by their sales of deadstock fabric – at the time of writing, this is up to more than 16.5 million litres!
 That’s roughy equivalent to the volume of eight Olympic sized swimming pools!
 As the vast majority of fabrics manufactured are for commercial garment making and the fashion industry rather than for home sewists to use, deadstock fabric could have a positive overall impact on the supply of fabrics for the growing number of people turning to slow fashion as a remedy to the constant marketing and throw away culture of fast fashion.
 For those of us already making our own clothes, it’s another option to potentially get hold of some top quality fabrics while helping to reduce our individual impact on the planet.

 Amothreads and Simply Fabrics Brixton aren’t by any means the only two deadstock fabric suppliers either – they’re simply the two I knew of in the UK (or with UK sellers) prior to writing this post.
-In the UK, there’s also Selvedge and Bolts, Offset Warehouse, The New Crafthouse, and probably many more I’ve not yet discovered.
+In the UK, there’s also Selvedge and Bolts, Offset Warehouse, The New Crafthouse, Fabric Godmother, and probably many more I’ve not yet discovered.
 Overseas there’s Fabcycle in Vancouver and Queen of Raw in New York City.
 It’s worth mentioning though that some suppliers only sell deadstock fabrics (like Amothreads) and others sell a mixture of deadstock and carefully sourced, ethically produced or recycled fabrics (like Offset Warehouse).

 Like many other online fabric stores, deadstock suppliers are generally happy to ship overseas too, which makes things a lot easier when you discover that fabric you like is actually half way around the world!
 You can even search for deadstock fabric on Etsy or follow the fabric designers on social media and wait for them to host a remnant sale (some do this reasonably regularly).
 Some other home sewers might sell pieces of their fabric stash occasionally too, so if you see anyone advertising a stash sale on Instagram or Facebook, it might be worth having a look at what they’ve got.
 This isn’t quite deadstock, but it’s the same principle – you’re buying fabric which is otherwise unused and unneeded by the current owner.